-Minor in Strategic Studies -- 18 hours.
-The minor in strategic studies is designed for those students who wish to increase the breadth and depth of their knowledge of the principles that have played a major role in shaping our understanding of foreign and security policy.
+wish to increase the breadth and depth of their knowledge of the principles that have played a major role ours.
+The minor in strategic studies is designed for those students who in shaping our understanding of foreign and security policy.
 This minor is particularly well suited for students who are interested in international studies, emergency administration and management, political science, diplomatic history, military science, and international law.

-Students wishing to obtain a minor in Strategic Studies must complete:

-POLS 2223: Introduction to Strategic Studies

-POLS 3013: Recent American Foreign and Military Policy

-POLS 3413: International Relations POLS 3473: National Security Policy
+Students wishing to obtain a minor in Strategic Studies must complete: POLS 2xx3: Introduction to Strategic Studies POLS 3013: Recent American Foreign and Military Policy POLS 3413: International Relations POLS 3473: National Security Policy